skrodahl/NewTon/Docs/PARKING-LOT.md

 ### Analytics — Future Enhancements

 The tab is named Analytics — it should earn that name over time.
-Ideas to consider:

-- **Search / filter** — find a player or tournament across the full history
+The IndexedDB foundation is already there; this is purely a UI and query layer on top.

+**Entry point — Stats cards**
+Headline numbers at a glance: most 180s this season, highest average, current title holder, longest winning streak.
+Clickable to drill into the underlying detail.

+**Player view**
-- **Player view** — aggregate stats per player across all tournaments (averages, achievements, tournament results)
+Aggregate stats per player across all tournaments — averages, achievements, tournament results, form over time.

+**Cross-tournament leaderboard**
-- **Cross-tournament leaderboard** — who has the most 180s, highest average, most titles
+Who has the most 180s, highest average, most titles across the full history.

+**Custom views — Oracle-style**
+Saved filters or pivot views over the match register.
+Users define what they want to see and save it for quick access.

+**Graphs**
+Performance and form over time — the kind of thing that makes improvement (or decline) visible in a way a table never can.
+Makes the club want to keep running tournaments just to watch the data accumulate.

-- **Simplified summary view** — tournament card with headline stats, expandable to match detail; less table-heavy
+**Simplified summary view**
+Tournament card with headline stats, expandable to match detail — less table-heavy than the current list.

 No decisions made — just a direction.